openstack-archive/swiftonfile/README.md

 transitioning to become a Swift Storage Policy.
 While Gluster-Swift had to be deployed as its own cluster, SoF can be deployed as a storage policy on an existing Swift cluster.
-This is a tremendous change to the project as it opens up new possibilities of how SoF can be used.
+This is a tremendous change to the project as it opens up new possibilities of how SoF can be used, such as, enabling the ability to consume and migrate existing file storage (e.g., NFS) on a swift cluster.

 Our last stable [release](https://github.com/swiftonfile/swiftonfile/releases) was targetting the Swift Icehouse release.
 This was the last release of